akaFoul/Election-Voting-Blockchain-main/readme.md

-# Instructions to run the project
+Test# Instructions to run the project

 `npm i` at the root folder.
 `npm i` in the frontend folder.